Blog

 With more than 200,000 active healthcare exclusions, it’s not unlikely that one of them may find its way into your organization.

-If you conduct your exclusion monitoring manually or rely on a vendor that isn’t ProviderTrust, you may need to launch an investigation to ensure your exclusion match is indeed accurate before proceeding.
+If your exclusion list monitoring process is manual, you may need to launch an investigation to ensure your exclusion match is accurate before proceeding.
 Then, be ready to provide accurate, detailed reporting to the OIG.
-Then there will be waiting to find out exactly how you’ll be disciplined.
-Even if the infraction is deemed to be minor—for instance, the excluded person at one time defaulted on a student loan and didn’t follow through to ensure they did what was needed to be reinstated—your organization can expect monetary fines, at a minimum.
+Afterward, there will be a waiting period before learning how your organization will be disciplined.
+Even if the infraction is deemed to be minor—for instance, the excluded person at one time defaulted on a student loan and didn’t follow through to ensure they did what was needed to be reinstated—your organization can expect monetary fines at a minimum.
 At maximum, it could mean a devasting blow, as the OIG has the authority to exclude an organization from ever receiving federal Medicare or Medicaid funds again.

-And, whether an organization (or their vendor) finds the exclusion themselves or the OIG does through their own investigation, the onus will always be on the employer to comply and swiftly respond.
+Whether an organization (or their vendor) finds the exclusion themselves or the OIG does, the onus will always be on the employer to comply and act swiftly.

 Conduct an Internal Investigation

-After you have confirmed a matched exclusion, you should follow this roadmap as you conduct an internal investigation:
+After you have confirmed the matched exclusion is legitimate, you should follow this roadmap as you conduct an internal investigation:

-2. Upon confirmation of the excluded person, suspend the individual, pending further investigation.
+2. Upon confirmation of the excluded person, suspend the individual immediately, pending further investigation.

-3. Research their hire date, salary and wages information, hours worked, etc. during the excluded period of time.
+3. Research their hire date, salary and wages information, hours worked, etc. during the time the individual was excluded.

 4. Gather information surrounding the applicable Medicare and Medicaid billing percentages for the location where the employee worked.